Skip to Main Content

 📄 Journal Article

 As LLMs evolve into specialized tools, such as Retrieval-Augmented Generation (RAG) systems and reasoning models, no single prompting strategy applies universally.
 Using these effectively requires understanding each chatbot's capabilities and limitations.
-Critical thinking is key to guiding AI toward desired outputs.
+Critical thinking is key to guiding AI towards desired outputs.

 By recognizing chatbot types, we can better tailor prompts to leverage their strengths.
 Below, we compare three LLM chatbot categories available to PolyU researchers, with tips to maximize their potential: